OpenDataServices/flatten-tool/docs/userguide.rst

 .. literalinclude:: ../examples/cafe/list-of-objects/expected.json
    :language: json

-In the relationships section later, we'll see other ways of arranging this data using *identifiers*, but for now we'll demonstrate an approach that puts all the table information in the same row as the cafe itself.
-This is called *Rolling up* data in Flatten Tool terminology.
+In the relationships section later, we'll see other (often better) ways of arranging this data using *identifiers*, but for now we'll demonstrate an approach that puts all the table information in the same row as the cafe itself.

 For example, consider this spreadsheet data: